aptech/docs/docs/CR-nextindex.rst

 ::

-    //Dimensions of an array
+    // Dimensions of an array
     orders = { 3, 4, 5, 6, 7);

-    //Starting index
+    // Starting index
     ind = { 2, 3, 5 };

-    //Return the index for the next element ind = nextindex(ind,orders);
+    // Return the index for the next element ind = nextindex(ind,orders);

 After the code above, ind will be equal to: